sethtoles/springboard/README.md

 You get a grid.
 Enjoy it.
 You can make it taller or wider by clicking the double-arrow buttons on its right edge.
 You can drag it around the window with the handle icon.

 #### Game Pieces
-Click the deck (that's the ugly blue rectangle) to create a new board tile.
-Click and drag a tile to move it.
-By default the tile will snap to the board grid, but holding <kbd>ctrl</kbd> allows you to move the tile freely.
-Right-click on a tile removes it.
+Click the deck (that's the ugly blue rectangle) to create a new game piece.
+Click and drag a piece to move it.
+By default the piece will snap to the board grid, but holding <kbd>ctrl</kbd> allows you to move the piece freely.

+#### Trash
+Any draggable item can be deleted by dragging it over the red trash box.

 ## Desired Features
 - [ ] Customizable board size